 Siamese Dwarf Rasbora (Trigonostigma somphongsi)

-Siamese Dwarf Rasboras are an extremely rare, beautiful and peaceful little fish that would be a fantastic addition to your aquarium, especially those with planted nano tanks.
-Unfortunately, these Rasboras are highly endangered due to habitat destruction in the wild, but a few breeders worldwide produce them.
+The rare and stunning Siamese Dwarf Rasbora, Trigonostigma somphongsi, are an extremely rare, beautiful, peaceful little fish that would be a fantastic addition to your aquarium, especially those with planted nano tanks.
+Unfortunately, these Rasboras are highly endangered due to habitat destruction in the wild, but they are being produced by a few breeders worldwide.

-It is recommended that you keep Siamese Dwarf Rasboras in schools of 10 or more individuals as this will help reduce their shy nature.
-In addition, the aquarium needs to be of adequate size to allow sufficient space for the school to swim around.
+To reduce their shy nature, you should keep Siamese Dwarf Rasboras in schools of at least ten individuals.
+Furthermore, the aquarium should be large enough to allow sufficient space for the school to swim around.

-It is safe to keep these fish with other peaceful, small fish.
-Still, it is easily intimidated, so it is essential that you avoid all aggressive species, as well as larger and overly active species that may consume or scare these fish.
-Due to their small size and peaceful demeanour, it would probably be better to keep these fish in a species only aquarium or keep them with Dwarf Shrimp.
+These fish are safe for keeping with other small, peaceful fish.
+Despite this, it is easily intimidated, so avoid any aggressive or larger species that may consume or scare it.
+Because of their small size and peaceful demeanour, these fish would probably do better in an aquarium with only their species or with Dwarf Shrimp.

-Siamese Dwarf Rasboras seem to do better under reasonably dim lighting, therefore having some floating vegetation to diffuse the lighting will further benefit these fish.
+As Siamese Dwarf Rasboras do better under reasonably dim lighting, floating vegetation will diffuse the illumination, further benefiting them.

-Siamese Dwarf Rasboras have elongated transparent bodies that display some orange colouration when well-conditioned.
-In addition, these fish possess a thickish black stripe that gets slightly broader towards the anterior, and their fins are clear except for the caudal fin that may have an angular orange colouration.
+Their elongated transparent bodies in well-conditioned Siamese Dwarf Rasboras display some orange colouration.
+Additionally, these fish have a thickish black stripe that grows broader towards the anterior, and their fins are transparent except for the caudal fin, which may be orange in colour.